-Providing a modern and centralised mentoring solution at Kingston University London25 Feb 2021, by General Mentoring, Student Mentoring in
+25 Feb 21 Providing a modern and centralised mentoring solution at Kingston University London

 Kingston University’s Student Enrichment team runs various programmes and mentoring schemes to help enhance the experience and knowledge gained by students at Kingston University.
 Julia Millette manages the team that runs 2 mentoring schemes – firstly, a peer-to-peer mentoring scheme where 2nd year students mentor 1st year students on the same courses.
 Secondly, they have their Beyond Barriers programme, where Krista Slinn and Rachel Muir run the programme as a job share.
 It is a six-month one-to-one widening participation mentoring scheme to help students from under-represented groups in Higher Education achieve their potential through a tailored one-to-one relationship.

 Julia Millette explains, “Before we started to look for an online mentoring system, we were holding all the information about mentors and mentees in spreadsheets.
 Particularly challenging was that we didn’t have an overview of mentors that were returning each year and if they did return, they had to re-apply.
 This meant we lost some mentors and it was not an easy process for those that did re-apply.
 That was one of the drivers for looking for a technology solution, as well as needing to analyse and report on the data about participants.”

 Krista Slinn explains, “We had a bespoke web application form that the creative content team had created.
 It was good but wasn’t a way to store the information and update it the following year.
 So every year, mentors had to reapply.
 And rather than matching within the system, we had to print out all individual applications in order to do the matching.
 We then had to manually add all the matched pairs to spreadsheets.
 Instead, we wanted a platform to keep all information in one place.”